310mc/https-310mc.github.io-tl/source/_posts/scout/hurray_normal_day.md

 Well, when I went downstairs to eat breakfast, my family were all sat together with plenty of praise and my favorite foods, so there was no way I could believe it was a dream at that point.

-My little sis even clung to me like no tomorrow, and just feeling another person's warmth--
+My little sis even clung to me like no tomorrow, and just feeling another person's warmth—

 I was so happy, I might've cried a bit… But keep that a secret from everyone else, alright?
 {% endbubble %}